Echo State Condition at the Critical Point: Critical reservoirs with regard to the input statistics

 Summarizing, all previous works result in theorems for an {\bf open set} of conditions that are defined by the strict inequalities eqs. (\ref{necessary_eq}) and (\ref{sufficient_eq}).
 In the closest case, the case of {\bf normal} matrices, when considering the singular condition

 there is no statement of the above mentioned theorems if the network is uniformly state contracting.

-Some simple, preliminary numerical tests reveal that in the case of networks that satisfy to eq. \ref{boundary} the further development of the network strictly depends on the exact shape of transfer function.
-Two examples of networks with only one neuron may illustrate the following considerations.
-Further details can be found in \cite{neco2015}.
+Some simple, preliminary numerical tests reveal that in the case of networks that satisfy eq. \ref{boundary} the further development of the network strictly depends on the exact shape of transfer function.